richsage/RMSPushNotificationsBundle/README.md

         }
     }

-The send method will detect the type of message so if you'll pass it an `AndroidMessage` it will automatically send it through the C2DM/GCM servers, and likewise for Blackberry.
+The send method will detect the type of message so if you'll pass it an `AndroidMessage` it will automatically send it through the C2DM/GCM servers, and likewise for Mac and Blackberry.

 ## Android messages